dankore/personal-site/src/pages/1-boc/index.md

 I made several of the site's static pages, content addition, and SEO.

 I also lead a small marketing team which comprised of volunteer content creators.
-We also help small business onwers get their businesses online to increase sales.
+We also help small business owners get their businesses on the site to increase sales.

 The mission of the project is to help people live abroad with success and encourgae cross-cultural interaction in a fun, creative, and interactive way.